 So “owning” a bike has its drawbacks.
 But of course in some really long term usage cases there is no other option at a reasonable price.

-Rentals on the other hand have a whole lot of different drawbacks, at least potentially, and in actuallity in the overwhelming number of cases.
+Rentals on the other hand have a whole lot of different drawbacks, and in actuality in the overwhelming number of cases.

-We will only consider the Himalayan here as this bike needs particularily intense nursing and a “lone rider” as for groups with support cars and technicians obviously other rules apply, thats why Indians and generally people of the “hive mind” prefer them.
+We will only consider the Himalayan here as this bike needs particularly intense nursing and you as a “lone rider”.
+For groups with support cars and technicians obviously other rules apply, that’s why Indians and generally people of the “hive mind” prefer them.

 First and foremost there is the issue of how well the bike is maintained.
 Lets not beat around the bush, this bike has a shitty quality record.

 To give you an idea I will mention only my own experience and only from our first two bikes:

 The worst was the breaking of the timing chain at 25.000km resulting in a general overhaul of the engine.
 This chain should have been checked at each inspection but Indian service lacks the thoroughness we have grown to expect from western equivalents.
 This chain is due for change at 30.000km which also is often simply forgotten.
 Engine repair takes 4-6 weeks due to spares that need be ordered from the factory.
 Same for the frame which broke, it took 6 weeks for a replacement to arrive.
-Four (yes, 4) alternators or rather stators in 25.000km, they are dead so often, all workshops have replacements.
-Broken Swingarms used to be in the mix too, not so much anymore though, the new ones must be better.
+Four (yes, 4) alternators in 25.000km, they are dead so often, all workshops have replacements.
+Broken swing arms used to be in the mix too, not so much anymore though, the new ones must be better.

 Then there where three left switches (turn indicator and horn) and two right switches (starter and light).
 One rear suspension at 12.000km as well.
-One carburator due to long term parking without clearing it out beforen parking the bike.
-Three or four full overhaul session for the t-stem with associated bearings (now we have German made ones and it seems that did it).
+One carburetor due to long term parking without clearing it out before parking the bike.
+Three or four full overhauls of the t-stem with associated bearings (now we have German made ones and it seems that fixed it).